 Understanding how the consumer communicates, and how he/she desires to be spoken to, will be the key to success.
 Customer preferences, frequency and aligned messaging, across every distribution point, will retain the loyal collectors and bring in the new generation of brand enthusiasts.
 From online searches, the website flagship experience and social channel footprint to the bricks-and-mortar activations, partnerships and collaborations, the challenge is to carry the identical brand spirit and luxury viewpoint across the spectrum.
 The consumer anticipates the same tone/voice and quality throughout, regardless of where they are geographically, which device they use or how they choose to interact.

-Km Hyldahl, Founder, Mos Mosh
+Kim Hyldahl, Founder, Mos Mosh

 2019 brings a sense of positivity to our collections, so one of the key trends for us has been the bright, romantic era of the 1970s.
-There’s a focus on playful prints and details with strong 70s references with a focus on perfect and flattering fits above all.
+There’s a focus on playful prints and details with strong 70s references, with a focus on perfect and flattering fits above all.
 Good workmanship, good qualities and responsibility will continue to be a growing demand within the field of fashion.

 Mads Mørup, Founder and CEO, Knowledge Cotton

 To make a difference!
 People have realized that climate change is real and are willing to make sustainable choices.
 I think we will see new ideas, new business platforms and new purchase patterns.
-Consumers will look for brands that are true to their calling and determined to challenge the conventions the fashion industry.
-We can, and we need to change our behavior and consider what is reasonable to consume.
+Consumers will look for brands that are true to their calling and determined to challenge the conventions of the fashion industry.
+We can, and we need, to change our behavior and consider what is reasonable to consume.
 More people will also come to understand that we can't just wait for someone else to make changes.
 We only have this planet, and it's everyone's responsibility to take action.

 Santi Pons-Quintana Palliser, CEO and Creative Director, Pons Quintana

 2019 will be a year full of challenges in which we will consolidate the brand in Spain as well as expand in our European market.
-Comfort will remain a basic element for the braveurban woman.
+Comfort will remain a basic element for the brave, urban woman.
 She will, however, be unafraid to wear a heel – our response to the trends of the emerging markets that have catapulted our sales in recent years.
 We believe in the basics and will continue to offer unique handmade pieces that will be reinterpreted in the explosive colors of Mediterranean nature, which is our habitat and our inspiration.

 Daniel Grieder, CEO, Tommy Hilfiger Global and PvH Europe